Learn football stats and betting,

 What is expected goals (xG)

 Expected goals (xG) measures how likely a shot was to be scored, based on similar shots in the past.
-What feeds the model, and what FootyMetrics tracks.
+How the model works, and how to read xG on FootyMetrics.

 What is expected assists (xA)

 Expected assists (xA) is the pass-side mirror of xG, crediting a passer with the quality of the shot their pass created.
-What FootyMetrics tracks instead.
+How it works, and how to read xA on FootyMetrics.

 What is a big chance